York: Local

 York Youth Council consists of several young people who negotiate with the councillors to get better facilities for York's young people, and who also elect York's Member of Youth Parliament.

-As a result of the 2019 City of York Council election the Conservative Party was reduced to two seats.
-The Liberal Democrats had 21 councillors.
-The Labour Party had 17 councillors and the Green Party had four with three Independents.
-Due to no overall control, the Liberal Democrats and the Green Party agreed to form a coalition on 14 May 2019.
+The results of the 2023 City of York Council election saw the Conservative Party with three councillors, the Liberal Democrats with 19 councillors, the Labour Party had 24 councillors and one Independent.
+The council went from no overall control in the 2019 election, to being run by the Labour Party holding a majority.

 York is the traditional county town of Yorkshire, and therefore did not form part of any of its three historic ridings, or divisions.
-Its Mayor has had the status of Lord Mayor since 1370.
+Its Mayor has had the status of Lord Mayor since 1370, one of 23 in England.
+Only five of these have the title "The Right Honourable", the others being the Lord Mayors of London, Bristol, Cardiff and Belfast.
 York is an ancient borough, and was reformed by the Municipal Corporations Act 1835 to form a municipal borough.
-It gained the status of a county borough in 1889, under the Local Government Act 1888, and existed so until 1974, when, under the Local Government Act 1972, it became a non-metropolitan district in the county of North Yorkshire, whilst retaining its Lord Mayor, its Sheriff and Aldermen.
+It gained the status of a county borough in 1889, under the Local Government Act 1888, and existed so until 1974, when, under the Local Government Act 1972, it became a non-metropolitan district in the county of North Yorkshire, whilst retaining its Lord Mayor and its Sheriff.
 As a result of 1990s UK local government reform, York regained unitary status and saw a substantial alteration in its borders, taking in parts of Selby and Harrogate districts, and about half the population of the Ryedale district.
 The new boundary was imposed after central government rejected the former city council's own proposal.